latex3/unicode-data/README.md

 in the file `UnicodeData.txt`, and this information is used directly.
 Cased non-letters are identified as they have a distinct upper or lower case mapping.
-In the same way, cased letters are identified as at least on of the upper or lower case mappings is given and is not the code point itself.
+In the same way, cased letters are identified as at least one of the upper or lower case mappings is given and is not the code point itself.
 There are no cased combining marks.